mawalu/hubot-steam/README.md

 6. Unset `HUBOT_STEAM_CODE` and restart hubot.
 You will now be able to log into your steamguard protect account, as long as you set `HUBOT_STEAM_SENTRY_HASH` to the registered value.

 ###Groupchats
-!!!Important: You can only use groupchats if you *BOUGHT* at least one game on you bot account!
+!!!
+Important: You can only use groupchats if you *BOUGHT* at least one game on you bot account!

 To use groupchats, set `HUBOT_STEAM_CHATS` to a comma seperated list of group IDs.
 To obtain these, follow the three steps here:

 * Go to your `GROUPS` page on steam